goatandsheep/react-native-dotenv/README.md

 ## Introduction

-This babel plugin lets you inject your environment variables into your react-native environment using dotenv for multiple environments.
+This babel plugin lets you inject your environment variables into your Javascript environment using dotenv for multiple environments.
+It is best suited for use with react native and works with all flavors including web.

 ## Usage